evgen8323/DataScience_notes/README.md

 # notes
-Different notes about math, algos, DS and ML.
+Some notes about math, algos, DS and ML.